vekteo/ASRT_jsPsych/README.md

 - if the mean RT of the block is over 350 ms, it instructs to be faster.
 - in other cases, it instructs to continue the task.

 <p>The breaks between the blocks are <strong>self-paced</strong>.
-The user can continue the task when he or she presses a response key.</p>
+The user can continue the task when they press a response key.</p>

-<p>After the end of the task, output data are downloaded to the local machine (CSV format).
-If the user quits before the end of the task, the data are also downloaded to the local machine.</p>
+<p>After the end of the task, output data downloads to the local machine (CSV format).
+If the user quits before the end of the task, the data also downloads to the local machine.</p>

 <h2>Output variables</h2>
 <ul>